robertdebock/learn-terraform/ADVANCED/remote-exec.md

 A few use-cases:

 1. Install some package, enable some service, etc. (N.B.
 Disadvantages!)
-2. Hook up a system to some configuration management systems, for example [SaltStack](https://saltproject.io/).
+2. Hook up a instance to some configuration management systems, for example [SaltStack](https://saltproject.io/).

 Generally speaking; try to [limit](https://www.terraform.io/docs/language/resources/provisioners/syntax.html#provisioners-are-a-last-resort) the commands to the bare minimum to get going; there are better ways to configure a system.